Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

-It has been introduced before that the characteristics of small moving objects are not obvious in a single frame, but they have complementary characteristics in multiple consecutive frames.
-Therefore, we need to aggregate the features of small moving objects over multiple consecutive frames.
+It has been introduced before that the characteristics of the most flying bird objects are not obvious in a single frame, but they have complementary characteristics in multiple consecutive frames.
+Therefore, we need to aggregate the features of flying bird objects over multiple consecutive frames.

 The recurrent neural network ConvLSTM(structure shown in Fig. \ref{convlstm_fig}) contains three gates, namely the input gate, output gate, and forget gate, which is used to control the input and output and what information needs to be forgotten and discarded.
 At the same time, the input gate and output gate can also be understood as controlling the writing and reading of the memory cell.
 So ConvLSTM can retain useful information and discard redundant or unimportant information.